losttype/blog.losttype.com/src/2016-08-22-our-next-field-trip-philadelphia.md

 thumbnail: /media/2016/08/philadelphia-header.png
 ---

-This September, we’ll be packing our bags for another Lost Type Field—this time in Philadelphia!
+This September, we’ll be packing our bags for another Lost Type Field Trip—this time in Philadelphia!

 After a successful meeting earlier this year in Vancouver, where [Riley Cran](http://twitter.com/rileycran), [Alanna Munro](https://twitter.com/alannamun) and [I](http://twitter.com/kennethormandy) are all based, we’ll be travelling to somewhere new (to me at least), where the Lost Type team will reunite again.